 The Immigrant Alexandria Project

-Oral histories of those representing different ethnic groups in the post-1970 immigrant communities of Alexandria, fundamental to the overall project, were conducted as the first phase of the project, with the VFH funding, in 2014-2015.
+Oral histories of those representing different ethnic groups in the post-1970 immigrant communities of Alexandria, fundamental to the overall project, were conducted as the first phase of the project, with the VFH funding.

 Valuing and recognizing Alexandria’s diversity is one of the major goals of the City Council’s Strategic Plan.
 Community leaders recognize the need to have Alexandria’s history better reflect the community and celebrate the variety of people from throughout the world who have made Alexandria their home.
 OHA sees the Immigrant Alexandria project as a way to fulfill this goal and promote a more inclusive history that recognizes the diverse groups within Alexandria.